-2. Visit Mangrove Forest in Nusa Lembongan
+3. Take the boat through the Mangrove Forest in Nusa Lembongan

-There is a small entry fee to get to the Mangrove Forest road, but that’s only 30-50 000 depending on the person standing at the entrance.
+There’s usually a small entry fee to get to the Mangrove Forest road, but that’s only 30-50 000 depending on the person standing at the entrance.

 We had some close calls on the rocks that are just lying on the road and seem to be part of it.

-It took us two separate trips to find some isolated spots and the Blue Lagoon Cliff Jump place.
+It took us two separate trips to find some isolated spots and the Blue Lagoon Cliff Jump spot.